Choosing Sake for Keto: Low-Carb Options and Drinking Tips

 While 1 ounce serving of sake has a very small number of carbs, 6 ounces of sake has 9 grams of carbohydrates which is too much for someone on keto.

-Is Sake High in Sugar?
+Does Sake Have a High Sugar Content?
 What Is the Glycemic Index of Sake?

 Sake is not high in sugar as most brands and types have zero grams of sugar.
 It is important to note that certain sake classes such as Ginjo and Daiginjo may include added sugars to sweeten the sake.